“It’s just another day in paradise

 But you never will-

 Learn to be still”

 Today is the day that Tywana and Kayla come back from their mini-vacation Tywana’s sister’s house.
 I’ve been alone for the last three days and it’s been rough.
 I’ve always liked solitude, but now too much time to think is not always the best thing.

 Last week, when I was talking to the girl who was considering suicide, I was racking my brain to come up with reasons to give her to stay around.
-Meanwhile in the back of my mind, I’m thinking “If you’re going, take me with you.”
+Meanwhile, in the back of my mind, I’m thinking, “If you’re going, take me with you.”
 I’m reading a book right now that starts off with the foreword that pretty much says “We don’t advocate suicide.”
 The biggest reason our society tries to ignore death is it makes us uncomfortable, we’re frightened of it.
 On the flip side, if you know what awaits you, you might go rushing home.
-I wrote a couple of weeks ago about a tribe that truly lives as if the after life is a reality.
-Suicide is extremely common among them because they consider death to be just like moving from one house to another.
+I wrote a couple of weeks ago about a tribe that genuinely lives as if the afterlife is a reality.
+Suicide is extremely common among them because they consider death like moving from one house to another.